jnylam/jnylam.github.io/_courses/146-f16/homework01.md

 * 5 points (0.5 per problem) for correctly solved programming problems.
 * 6 points for reasonable attempt on all 7  written problems.
 This means all answers must be justified.
 Getting the "right answer" doesn't count without a reasonable explanation as to how you got it.
 The solutions must be entirely written by yourself (that is, no copying).
 * 4 points for correctness on 2 of the written problems, randomly chosen by the grader.

+Warmup: You can submit the warmup problems for feedback as well, but those won't count towards the grade.
+Those are meant as easier practice problems if you are having trouble with the main problems.

 Bonus: 0.5 point extra credit for each additional Recursion-1 problem towards homework recorded at the end of the semester.
 So you can keep coming back before each exam and practice some more.
 The last day to get points for this will be on the day before the final exam.